How much business liability insurance do I need?

 General liability insurance covers the cost of lawsuits related to third-party injuries or property damage.
 For example, this policy would cover your business if a client trips walking up the stairs to your office and drops their laptop.
 It also covers advertising injuries like libel and slander.

-The vast majority (88%) of tech businesses purchase a general liability policy with a $1 million per occurrence limit and a $2 million aggregate limit.
+The vast majority small businesses purchase a general liability policy with a $1 million per occurrence limit and a $2 million aggregate limit.

 Employment practices liability insurance

 When something goes wrong with a project, any business that was even remotely involved can be named in the lawsuit.
 As you evaluate your business risk, keep this “chain of liability” in mind.

 To illustrate the chain of liability, attorney Adam Kaufman of Adam B. Kaufman & Associates, PLLC points to the example of one of his clients.
 This online advertising publisher was named in a class-action liability lawsuit related to unwanted marketing texts and emails, despite not having sent the messages in question.

 Even so, the lawsuit named every business that was connected to the messages.
 The typical penalty at the time for advertisers contacting people without permission averaged about $1,000 per incident, so the potential liability ran into the millions.